Adithya-S-Bhat/ATM-Simulator-using-C/README.md

 2. Add a SuperUser option for administrator to add/delete/modify users

 #### __TODO__
-❌ Add the transaction-history feature
+❌ Encipherment for Card IDs and Passwords

 ❌ Plug in a forecast function based on the balance change